 Everyone loves Swedish Meatballs.
-Many of us grew up eating them, cooked in a heavy sauce.
+Many of us grew up eating them, cooked in a heavy sauce made from mushroom soup in many cases.
 In more recent years, we are seeing recipes whose sauce is made from a broth base, thickened with heavy cream or sour cream.
 It allows the flavor of the seasoned meatballs to come through.

 For the seasoning, we created our own Swedish Meatball Mix, which is a savory blend of minced onion, sea salt, garlic, black pepper and other spices.
 We wanted a blend of spices and herbs which compliment whatever ground meat or protein crumbles you are using, but also one which used the traditional spices found in classic Scandinavian cooking.
 We like the result and think you will too.
 The seasoning blend can also be used with burgers, meatloaf and other ground beef recipes.
 To take a look at the Swedish Meatball Mix, please click HERE.

 ½ Pound Ground Beef

 (You can use all beef, turkey, crumbled protein or your won combination.)

 2 Cups Beef Broth (or vegetable if you are making it vegetarian)

 1 Tablespoon Worcestershire Sauce